dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  The first requisite of a good citizen in this republic of ours is that he shall be able and willing to pull his own weight.
+  It is one of the beautiful compensations in this life that no one can sincerely try to help another without helping himself.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1351 days)
+## 🌟 Experiences (1352 days)

 ### 🧮 Programming languages